-Non Surgical Management Of Degenerative Knee Pain:
+Non Surgical Management Of A Degenerative Knee:

-- Supplements (such as fish oil)
+- Supplements (such as fish oil and turmeric)

-- Targeted exercises as prescribed by your physiotherapist can help strengthen muscles around the knee, hip and foot as necessary as well as well as improving mobility in the lower limb all helping with biomechanics and knee pain management.
+- Targeted exercises prescribed by your physiotherapist can help strengthen muscles around the knee, hip and foot as necessary as well as well as improving mobility in the lower limb all helping with biomechanics and knee pain management.

 The Statistical Impact Of Knee Pain Verses Weight Gain

 Studies have shown that there is a link between BMI (body mass index) changes and knee pain.
 The higher your BMI the more likely you are to suffer knee pain.
 An individual with a BMI of 26-27 is from this measurement considered to be about 20% overweight, which is generally believed to carry with it moderate health risks.
 A BMI of 30 and above is considered obese, the higher your BMI, the greater your relative risk of developing additional health problems.

 Over time different studies have come up with a variety of statistics on weight gain verses proportional risk increase for developing knee pain.
 Listed briefly below are a few of the findings from different studies over the years regarding weights / BMI and knee pain/imaging changes:

 - Individuals with a BMI over 27 are three times more likely to have a cartilage tear, or develop osteoarthritis of the knee.